 Please note this is a development opportunity for individuals to progress through both roles.
 Successful candidates will complete traineeship with Easter Camp team as a Dance Camp Assistant, followed by leading the Summer Camps as a Coordinator in August.
+We are seeking to employ two individuals who will work together throughout the training and then as Coordinators, sharing the role and responsibilities equally.

 Reports to: Classes and Events Coordinator